What is EDM Marketing? Benefits & Campaign Tips

 If you’ve been in business for some time, you should consolidate all of your contacts into one list.
 Pull contacts from email accounts, your eCommerce and CRM platforms, and your existing email list.

-If your business is new and you are building your list from scratch, you’ll need to spend some time coming up with an email list building strategy.
+If you’re building your list from scratch, you’ll need to spend some time coming up with an email list building strategy.
+There are many email list building tools on the market that can help you turn more website visitors into subscribers.

 - Create a lead magnet – A 30-day trial, a 10% discount code, an interactive quiz – all of these work well in enticing your audience to sign up.